Top Reasons to Use a Surrogate

 Lack of a Uterus

 It is possible that a woman wishing to start her family may not have a uterus.
 This may occur due to Mayer-Rokitansky-Küster-Hauser (MRKH) syndrome, a rare genetic malformation, or the woman may have had her uterus removed.
 MRKH is a condition that causes the vagina to be underdeveloped or absent, although genitalia functions normally.
 Affected women do not have menstrual periods and cannot carry the pregnancy herself.

 Uterine Structural Problem

-Less severe than the above, a woman can have an inherent condition or uterine defect, which makes conception of a baby difficult.
+Less severe than the above, a woman can have an inherent condition of uterine defect, which makes the conception of a baby difficult.
 It is very unlikely that a child could be carried to term.
-It is also possible that a malformation in the uterus may not have impact in conception but can make it impossible for a woman to carry the child to term.
+It is also possible that a malformation in the uterus may not have an impact on conception but can make it impossible for a woman to carry the child to term.

 Other Medical Conditions

 Certain medical conditions don’t directly affect a woman’s physical ability to conceive but can have an impact on her ability to carry a child to term.
 Conditions such as heart disease, diabetes, or kidney issues can turn pregnancy into a life-threatening event for the mother and child.
 Also, certain medicines being taken may put an unborn child’s health at risk.